SvenKoch/baredroid/README.md

 ## Analysis script ##
 The goal of this script is to provide a wrapper between the experiment and the infrastructure, *SetupAndStart* is the main method and the only one called by the infrastructure (i.e., update_manager.py line 178).
 It setups the environment for the experiment (e.g., adb root) and run the experiment.
 If you want to use your code in an experiment you need to:
 1.	modify the config.cfg file.
-In the stanza 'Project' as folder put the absolute path to the code that you want to use;
+In the stanza 'Project' put the absolute path to the code that you want to use;
-2.	create an experiment.py file containing the 'Experiment' class (in the next version I will use a different approach for noe this works fine...);
+2.	create an python script containing the class used in the stanza 'class' of the config.cfg file;
-3.	define a 'run' method in the Experiment class.
-This is the method used by the wrapper to start the experiment;
+3.	define a 'run' method in the config.cfg file.
+This is the method used by the wrapper to start the experiment.

-In the next version I will use only the *config.cfg* file in order to have a clear distinction between the experiment and the infrastructure...

 ## how to add a new device to the infrastructure ##